Welcome to Twitter and to #ARU10DoT!

 - You can connect your Twitter account to post automatically to your Facebook account too, if you have one.
 Think carefully about the two audiences for Facebook and Twitter – is this something you want to do?
 Or would you rather keep them separate?

-People will often view your profile page when deciding whether to follow you, and you might give out the URL (i.e. https://twitter.com/MarkWarnes2) to your profile page (e.g. on your email signature or business card) if you want to ask someone to follow you, so it is worth making it informative and distinctive.
+People will often view your profile page when deciding whether to follow you, and you might add the URL (i.e. https://twitter.com/MarkWarnes2) to your profile page (e.g. on your email signature or business card) if you want to ask someone to follow you, so it is worth making it informative and distinctive.
 It will also be an important part of your publicity if you’re tweeting in a group capacity for your service.

 Editing your Profile and other Settings